Estimated reading time: 20 minutes

 CBB Budget Updates Month By Month

-In case you missed our budget updates and want to do a quick search, I’ve compiled them on one handy page: monthly budgets.
+If you missed our budget updates and would like to conduct a quick search, I’ve compiled them on a handy page: Monthly Budgets.

 2019 Budget Challenge

-When I was looking for people to join the CBB 2019 Budget Challenge in December, I had over 20 people interested.
+When I was looking for people to join the CBB 2019 Budget Challenge in December, I had over 20 individuals express interest.

 September 2019 Budget Challenge Update: